mclancy96/rspec-introduction-to-test-doubles-readme/README.md

-# RSpec: Introduction to Test Doubles
+# RSpec: Introduction to Test Doubles (MovieTicket & Theater Edition)

 Welcome to Lesson 16!
-In this lesson, we're going to demystify one of the most powerful tools in your RSpec toolkit: **test doubles**.
-If you've ever wondered how to test code that depends on things like APIs, databases, or other classes—without actually using those real dependencies—test doubles are your answer.
-We'll explain what they are, why they're so useful, and how to use them in RSpec with the `double` method.
-We'll also walk through lots of scenarios, examples, and edge cases, so you'll feel confident using doubles in your own specs.
+In this lesson, you'll master **test doubles** using a MovieTicket/Theater domain.
+Test doubles let you fake out dependencies, control collaborator behavior, and write fast, reliable, isolated tests.
+All examples use MovieTicket and Theater for clarity and realism.

 ---